Navigating Freestone Rivers: Adapting to Changing Flows and Structures

 Freestone rivers demand flexibility in your fishing approach.
 Here are some key strategies to deal with changing flows:

-Pick the Right Flies: During high flows, trout are often pushed to the edges of the river where currents are slower.
+Pick the Right Flies: During high flows, trout are often pushed to the river's edges, where currents are slower.
 Using streamers and larger flies during runoff can help attract trout in these challenging conditions.
-In lower flows, dry flies and smaller nymphs work well when fish are more active and water is clearer
+In lower flows, dry flies and smaller nymphs work well when fish are more active and water is clearer.

 Focus on Structure: Freestone rivers are rich with natural structure—pocket water, boulders, and riffles—that provide great holding spots for trout.
 As flows fluctuate, fish tend to move from the faster currents into these pockets of slower water.
 Casting to these areas will give you the best shot at success.